APTrust/bagman/Testing.md

  server you will test against.
 That's usually http://localhost:3000.

-Once you have your config set up, you can use it in your local end-to-end test by replacing "-config apd4n" with "-config
+Once you have your config set up, you can use it in your local end-to-end test by replacing "-config dev" with "-config
 <your_config>" in the bash scripts.

-*TODO: The config name "apd4n" should not be hard-coded into the bash scripts.
+*TODO: The config name "dev" should not be hard-coded into the bash scripts.
 It should be read from the command line.*

 ## Testing the Partner Apps